Rethinking Christmas traditions during a global pandemic

 4. TREE DECORATION

-Decorate your GRIM tree with natural materials.
+Decorate your perfectly ugly tree with natural materials.
 For example, pine cones, branches with berries, chillies and dried oranges actually look great on the tree!
 You can easily dry your leftover oranges to decorate your tree.
 Slice them into 1-2 cm slices, pat them dry and put them into a low oven (120 degrees) for about three hours.
 Turn them every half hour and put them on a metal cooling rack over a baking tray that they don’t burn or stick.
 That’s it!

 5. SUSTAINABLE WRAPPING